Skip to content

 New funding changes the rules fast.
 The pitch that closed a seed round doesn't hold up when enterprise buyers start Googling you after a Series B announcement.
 Investors want to see a company that looks like the valuation they just wrote a check for.
 New hires are evaluating your site before they accept the offer letter.
 Strategic partners are deciding whether you're credible enough to co-sell with.

 If your site still reflects the scrappy startup you were eighteen months ago, you're creating friction at every one of those moments.
-Not "brand risk" in the abstract — real friction, with real revenue implications.
+Not "brand risk" in the abstract — the kind of friction where a Series B hire pulls up your homepage on their phone, scrolls for four seconds, and quietly recalibrates their counter-offer.

 The window to fix this is shorter than you think.
 Post-funding, the clock starts on hiring, on pipeline targets, on board expectations.
 A site that undersells you makes all three harder.